Yuchen413/text2image_safety/README.md

 ## Dataset

-The [nsfw_200.txt](https://livejohnshopkins-my.sharepoint.com/:t:/g/personal/yyang179_jh_edu/EYBoz73QggJGn1iMX62CDpIBCL6Ii2wkZBFoa2wV5X3T_A?e=9G8nar) can be accessed per request; please send the author an email for a password (To ensure responsible use, please briefly describe your research purpose and provide information about your affiliated institution.
-Otherwise, the password cannot be provided.)
-The email address can be found in the paper.
+The [nsfw_200.txt](https://livejohnshopkins-my.sharepoint.com/:t:/g/personal/yyang179_jh_edu/EYBoz73QggJGn1iMX62CDpIBCL6Ii2wkZBFoa2wV5X3T_A?e=9G8nar) can be accessed per request.
+To ensure responsible use, please fill the [request form](https://docs.google.com/forms/d/e/1FAIpQLSdVrav-vi0NcbLuha3t-gkIuT9omypnsUnzmtnkUkyn4aYGqg/viewform?usp=dialog) to get the password.

 Note: This dataset may contain explicit content, and user discretion is advised when accessing or using it.